 Bisher 245 mal gespeichert

 Hello, I'm Nitike.
 My husband Robart and I run a nursery in Mafinga, a town in southern Tanzania.

 Many of the children we support are orphaned and/or from poor families.
 Our community is severely affected by the spread of HIV and AIDS.
 That’s why one of our biggest goals is to raise awareness through education, in order to help prevent the spread and to eradicate poverty.
 Because when children learn important lessons from an early age, those lessons tend to stay with them for a lifetime.

 Robart and I are both teachers and we run the nursery on a voluntary basis.
 We do not currently have any paid staff working for us on this project.
-One other teacher and a matron work with us, also as volunteers.
+One teacher works with us, also as volunteer.

 Hilfe bei Ökoprojekten